Traditional Moussaka recipe with eggplants (aubergines) and potatoes

 3. If you are adding potatoes to your moussaka, now its time to slice them into 0.5cm, half a finger width slices.
 Fry them or bake them in the same way as the eggplants.
 Season with some salt and set them aside when done.

 4. Prepare the meat sauce for the moussaka.
 Heat a large pan to medium-high heat and add the olive oil.
 Stir in the chopped onions and sauté, until softened and slightly colored.
 Stir in the mince breaking it up with a wooden spoon and sauté.
 When it starts to brown, add the the garlic and tomato paste and sauté until the garlic starts to soften.
 Pour in the red wine to deglaze the meat juices and wait to evaporate.
-Add the tinned tomatoes, the sugar, a pinch of cinnamon, 1 bay leaf and a good pinch of salt and pepper.
+Add the tinned tomatoes, the sugar, a pinch of cinnamon, 1 bay leaf, the cloves and a good pinch of salt and pepper.
 Bring to the boil then turn the heat down and simmer with the lid on for about 30 minutes or until most of the juices have evaporated.
 Set aside when done.

 5. Prepare the béchamel sauce for the moussaka.
 Use a large pan to melt the butter over low-medium heat.
 Add the flour whisking continuously to make a paste.
 Add warmed milk in a steady stream; keep whisking in order to prevent your sauce from getting lumpy.
 If the sauce still needs to thicken, boil over low heat while continuing to stir.
 Its consistency should resemble a thick cream.